kristijanbartol/human-sex-classifier/README.md

 ## Introduction

-An implementation for the "Can Human Sex Be Learned Using Only 2D Keypoint Estimations?" paper.
+An implementation for the "Can Human Sex Be Learned Using Only 2D Keypoint Estimations?" paper ([arXiv](https://arxiv.org/abs/2011.03104)).

 ## Installation